-Seagate have gone in a new direction for the design of their backup plus slim by finishing it with a fabric outer skin.
+Seagate has gone in a new direction for the design of their backup plus slim by finishing it with a fabric outer skin.
 The stylish new design is just the start of this impressive external hard drive which boasts so much.

 The T5 portable is a great little external SSD option which is both sleek and rapid.
-The design is something that looks really stylish straight out the box and pairs nicely with any PC, laptop or games console.
+The design is something that looks really stylish straight out the box and pairs nicely with any PC, laptop, or games console.

-Seagate’s backup plus hub is a fantastic solution if you’re looking for a large external hard drive option which isn’t going to destroy your bank account.
+Seagate’s backup plus hub is a fantastic solution if you’re looking for a large external hard drive option that isn’t going to destroy your bank account.
 The backup plus hub comes in a variety of sizes to suit your needs and has impressive read/write speeds.

-The backup plus hub is a beast and makes for the perfect desktop storage solution thanks to it's huge capacity and fast sequential speeds.
+The backup plus hub is a beast and makes for the perfect desktop storage solution thanks to its huge capacity and fast sequential speeds.
 It comes in several different sizes to accommodate your needs and has a multitude of connectivity options making it very versatile.

-If you’re looking for an external hard drive that is ultra fast in performance whilst being light and sleek in design then look no further than the G-Technology G-Drive SSD.
-It blows everything in this list out the water, but comes at a price.
+If you’re looking for an external hard drive that is ultra-fast in performance whilst being light and sleek in design then look no further than the G-Technology G-Drive SSD.
+It blows everything in this list out the water but comes at a price.